hhoover/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

       datatype: string
       description: |
-        Let unauthenticated requests to pass, or skip the plugin if other authentication plugin has already authenticated the request by setting the value to anonymous Consumer id.
+        Let unauthenticated requests to pass, or skip the plugin if other authentication plugin has already authenticated the request by setting the value to anonymous Consumer.
     - name: issuer
       required: true
       default:
+      value_in_examples: <discovery-uri>
       datatype: string
       description: Discovery endpoint (or just the issuer identifier)
     - name: extra_jwks_uris